zamandalee/Snippet/README.md

 ## Day 1
  - Watch all Chrome Extension Tutorials
+ - Display seed data for each category
+ - Create category preferences for users

+## Day 2
 - Create Reddit API requests for fetching top (15) TIL posts
 - Create News API requests for top stories

-## Day 2
-- Create category preferences for users
-- Display seed data for each category
 - Begin converting seed data to API requests (Reddit, News, etc.)

+## Day 3
+- Assess API call scalability with large amounts of users

 # Marketing
 - Both members will each share with at least 15 friends and family members